 How the DIY Approach Stacks Up

-The DIY approach isn’t going to be for the average user who wants to take notes and stay productive.
+The DIY approach will not be for the average user who wants to take notes and stay productive.
 There’s value to having your tool(s) work for you instead of you working on your tools.

-Is the notes app secure?
-The iOS Notes app contains a “Lock Note” function which encrypts individual notes with a passphrase.
-Based on this security whitepaper, Apple provides end-to-end encryption tightly securing user notes even across devices or iCloud storage.
+The iOS Notes app contains a “Lock Note” function, which encrypts individual notes with a passphrase.
+Based on this security white paper, Apple provides end-to-end encryption, tightly securing user notes even across devices or iCloud storage.

 How do you encrypt iPhone notes?